3a4oT/Texture/docs/BinaryDistribution.md

 // .linkedFramework("CoreLocation")   // MapKit not in binary
 // .linkedFramework("AssetsLibrary")  // Deprecated iOS 9.0

-// To use Video/MapKit, use CocoaPods or Carthage (original repository)
+// To use Video/MapKit, use original repository
 ```

 ---